Resolving IP Conflicts Between Cloned VMs

 Root Cause

-On Linux, DHCP IP assignment is not based on MAC address by default — it’s based on machine-id.
-When you clone a VM, both VMs end up with the same machine-id.
+On Linux, DHCP IP assignment is not based on MAC address by default — it is based on machine-id (defined in /etc/machine-id).

 1